William Henry Bury: Jack the Ripper suspect

-In the 1920s, Norman Hastings built on Berry's hypothesis proposing Bury as the Ripper, and 100 years after the Ripper murders William Beadle and Dundee librarian Euan Macpherson published books and articles popularising Bury as a Ripper suspect.
+In the 1920s, Norman Hastings built on Berry's hypothesis proposing Bury as the Ripper; 100 years after the Ripper murders, William Beadle and Dundee librarian Euan Macpherson published books and articles popularising Bury as a Ripper suspect.
 They highlighted that the canonical five Whitechapel murders ended in November 1888, which roughly coincided with Bury's departure from Whitechapel.
 There was graffiti at Bury's Dundee flat that implied that Jack the Ripper lived there, and Macpherson supposed this was written by Bury as a form of confession.
 William took Ellen's rings, and the Ripper is believed to have taken rings from victim Annie Chapman.
 Bury was persistently violent to his wife, threatened her with a knife, and cut open her abdomen after death in a manner not dissimilar to the Whitechapel murderer.
 In a conversation with her neighbours, Marjory Smith, who ran the shop above the Burys' Prince's Street flat in Dundee, asked them "What sort of work was this you Whitechapel folk have been about, letting Jack the Ripper kill so many people?"
 Bury did not answer her, but Ellen replied "Jack the Ripper is quiet now."
 She reportedly told another neighbour, "Jack the Ripper is taking a rest."
 Beadle and Macpherson argued that Ellen's comments might indicate that she had knowledge of the Ripper's whereabouts.

 Others contend that Bury only imitated the Ripper, citing differences between their crimes.
 Ellen Bury was strangled with a rope and sustained comparatively few knife wounds compared to the Ripper's victims, whose throats were cut prior to sustaining deep abdominal slashes.
 Ellen Bury's throat was not cut, and only relatively shallow cuts were made to her abdomen.
 The identity of the Whitechapel murderer is unknown, and over one hundred suspects, in addition to Bury, have been proposed.
 While some Ripper writers consider Bury a more likely culprit than many of the other suspects, other writers dismiss the theory because, "as happens all too frequently in this field, the theorizing appears to have a few disturbing leaps of logic as well as mere anecdotes used as evidence."